PandaDoc vs DocuSign: which is best in 2025?

 When it comes to integrations, PandaDoc has a large variety to choose from.
 PandaDoc integrates with Slack, Monday.com, Zoom, Google Workspace, Microsoft Teams, Microsoft Word, Canva, Pipedrive, Hubspot and plenty more.
 This makes it a great option for businesses that want to manage contracts in the platforms they love.

-However, it seems that the PandaDoc integrations aren’t all perfect, as some independent G2 reviews of the platform say that the integrations haven’t been as smooth as they would like, or that the data can be pulled in incorrectly sometimes.
+However, it seems that the PandaDoc integrations aren’t perfect, as some independent reviews of the platform say that the integrations haven’t been as easy to implement as they would like, or that the data can be pulled in incorrectly sometimes.

-When it comes to DocuSign, users have a good variety of integrations to choose from, including but not limited to Zoom, Salesforce, Oracle, Microsoft, Workday and Apple.
+Docusign users also have a good variety of integrations to choose from, including but not limited to Zoom, Salesforce, Oracle, Microsoft, Workday and Apple.
 However, many of these integrations are locked behind the more expensive ‘Business Pro’ plan that DocuSign offers.

-What’s most important is to decide exactly which integrations matter most to your business.
-Both integrate with a large number of other software solutions, but this isn’t helpful if they don’t integrate with the ones you use.
+Crucially, you need to decide exactly which integrations matter most to your business.
+Like Juro, both PandaDoc and Docusign integrate with a large number of other software solutions, but this isn’t helpful if they don’t integrate with the ones in your tech stack.

-We recommend understanding which tools you’d benefit most from integrating with PandaDoc or DocuSign and then assessing which tool serves these best.
+We recommend understanding which tools you’d benefit most from integrating with PandaDoc or DocuSign and then assessing which tool connects with these best.

 Both PandaDoc and DocuSign can be accessed using various different devices, including mobile.
 This is a huge advantage for both platforms since it enables customers and their counterparties to view and sign contracts using their phones.